ckstephens/Phong-Gouraud-Silhouette-Shaders/README.txt

 'r' : reset all lights

 The project is built using CMake.
 Download all files into a project folder, say "project_dir", and designate that folder as the source directory.
 Then designate the build directory as "project_dir/build".

+The folder ExampleOutputs contains samples of what this program produces.